Skip to main content

 --goreleaser-config .goreleaser.yaml

-If no GoReleaser config exists, tinx can generate one from the provider manifest.
+If no GoReleaser config exists, tinx can generate one from the normalized bundle targets in the provider manifest.

 Each packaged provider layout contains: